KEAdigital/fakedata/README.md

 Product is predefined to 20 products.

 ## Export
-Data is exported to CSV and Excel.
+Data is exported to:

+- CSV
+- Excel
+- MySQL on Azure

 In Excel, it is one Excel file that contains 4 sheets.